Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/cli.md

 If you're integrating Ampli into CI, there are typically two pipelines you'll want to run `ampli status` in:

 1. Your production branch pipeline that runs when pull/merge requests get merged into your main/default branch (typically main).
 To make sure the code being checked there is correct and from Amplitude Data's **main** branch, run `ampli status -u -b main`.
-If the Amplitude Data branch instrumented in your source code isn't **main**, the command will fail; otherwise, it will update the **main** branch's tracking plan.
+If the Amplitude Data branch instrumented in your source code isn't **main**, the command fails; otherwise, it updates the **main** branch's tracking plan.
 2. Your pull/merge request pipeline that runs when a pull/merge request is created for a branch.
 To verify instrumentation in this generic case, run `ampli status -u --skip-update-on-default-branch`.
 The command will verify against the current branch but will only update the tracking plan instrumentation status for branches other than **main**.
 This safely keeps status of events in development out of the main tracking plan.

 `ampli status` passes and returns an exit code of 0 if all events are tracked as expected, or fails and returns the number of events that aren't.